"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Discussion

-Stack Overflow, functioning as a blend of Q\&A and social media, differs in its operation from ChatGPT, which operates more like a personal assistant within a Q\&A framework.
+SO, functioning as a blend of Q\&A and social media, differs in its operation from ChatGPT.
 We acknowledge the potential disparities in usage phases between these two platforms.

-ChatGPT, being an 'always-on' personal assistant, serves as the initial phase of assistance.
+ChatGPT, being an `always-on' personal assistant, serves as the initial phase of assistance.
 Developers could get fast and clear answers without too much effort.
-Upon receiving answers from the AI chatbot after several iterations, in cases where the problem remains unsolved or users harbor doubts about response accuracy, we propose introducing external validation and assistance.
-In Phase II, developers seek crowd guidance, which could be facilitated by allowing users to directly report issues to Q\&A platforms like Stack Overflow.
+Upon receiving answers from AI after several iterations, in cases where the problem remains unsolved or users harbor doubts about response accuracy, we propose introducing external validation and assistance.
+In Phase II, developers seek crowd guidance by directly reporting issues to Q\&A platforms like SO.
 Other software engineers can then participate in the decision-making process by voting to verify answer accuracy, providing comments, and offering additional answers to both the initial and follow-up questions.
-Given that Stack Overflow banned ChatGPT-generated answers partly due to identification difficulties, we suggest the introduction of a specific tag, such as "AI-generated", for posts to enhance clarity and categorization.
+Given that SO banned AI-generated answers partly due to identification difficulties, we suggest introducing specific tags like "AI-generated", for posts to enhance clarity and categorization.

 After obtaining answers from the Q\&A platform, we can continue to harness the extensive customization capabilities of the AI chatbot as a personal assistant to further tailor responses.
 In Phase III, this approach lets AI handle the detailed personalization process, maximizing the strengths of both AI and crowd communities while maintaining the social platform restrictions.